aantron/ocaml.org/data/planet/szacchiroli/ocaml-3111-in-testing.md

 <ol>
 <li>
 <p>linkability ensured by regular Debian dependencies (no longer
-&quot;inconsistent assumptions ...&quot; errors, as long as your package manager is happy)</p>
+"inconsistent assumptions ..." errors, as long as your package manager is happy)</p>
 </li>
 <li>